lucianoiam/flutter-webapp/README.md

 # flutter-webapp

-An incredibly quick way to setup a webapp targeting iOS and Android using Flutter
+A quick way to setup a webapp targeting iOS and Android using Flutter

 ### Features